-The DRBG supports the Hash\DRBG, HMAC\DRBG and CTR\DRBG mechanisms.
+The DRBG supports the Hash_DRBG, HMAC_DRBG and CTR_DRBG mechanisms.
 The module uses a Non-Deterministic Random Number Generator (NDRNG) as the entropy source.
-The NDRNG is based on the Linux RNG and the CPU time jitter RNG, both within the module's logical boundary.
+The NDRNG is based on the Linux RNG and the CPU time jitter RNG, both outside the logical boundary, but within the physical boundary.
 The NDRNG provides at least 128 bits of entropy to the DRBG during initialization (seed) and reseeding (reseed).